DXC-DP-Monitoring/NiFiPulse/Readme.md

 This project is licensed under the Apache License 2.0.
 See the `LICENSE` file for the full license text.

-Copyright (c) 2025 Amina BOUHAMRA, Fadwa EL AMRAOUI, Nawar TOUMI, Soukaina BOUCETTA
+Copyright (c) 2025 Amina BOUHAMRA, Fadwa EL AMRAOUI, Nawar TOUMI, Soukayna BOUCETTA